GuySartorelli/silverstripe-composable-validators/docs/en/01-validators.md

 ## ValidatesMultipleFields

-This trait is used in both the [`RequiredFieldsValidator`](#requiredfieldsvalidator) and [`WarningFieldsValidator`](#warningfieldsvalidator).
+This trait is used in the [`WarningFieldsValidator`](#warningfieldsvalidator).
 It is useful for any validator that can be fed an array of field names that need to be validated.

 ### Usage